Recipe for keftethakia – Greek pork meatballs

-This is an old family recipe for one of the more well known Greek dishes, “keftethakia” (“kεφτεδάκια” in Greek), or meat balls.
-They are made from pork mince and taste great.
+This is an old recipe from Stefan's family for Greek keftethakia pork fried meat balls – one of the more well known Greek dishes (“kεφτεδάκια” in Greek).

 Keftethakia are usually referred to as “keftethes”.
 The word, “keftethakia”, literally means a smaller version “keftethes” (“akia” at the end of a word in Greek means “small” in the plural).